Carers in the Workplace

 • Be able to explain rights to request flexible working and take emergency time off to care for dependents when needed.

-The specific employment law rights for carers at work are explained on the NHS Choices website and cover:
+The specific employment law rights for carers at work are explained on the GOV.UK website and cover:

-Don’t forget that many carers not ony need to work for financial reasons, work is vital for good mental, social and physical wellbeing.
+Don’t forget that many carers not only need to work for financial reasons, work is vital for good mental, social and physical wellbeing.